Interface in C#

 }

-In the above example, you can see that while implementing the method we are using the public modifier and this is required.
-If you don’t use public, then it will treat the method as private and you will get a compiler error ‘ImplementationClass1’ does not implement interface member ‘ITestInterface1.Add(int, int)’.
+In the above example, you can see that while implementing the method, we are using the public modifier, which is required.
+If you don’t use public, it will treat the method as private, and you will get a compiler error: ‘ImplementationClass1’ does not implement interface member ‘ITestInterface1.Add(int, int)’.
 ‘ImplementationClass1.Add(int, int)’ cannot implement an interface member because it is not public. as shown in the below image.

 Interface in C# with Examples